TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems.*.source:

-        For OS VMs this specifies the directory in the global zone of the filesystem being mounted in.
-Example: /pool/somedirectory
+        For OS VMs, this specifies the device, file, or directory that is to be mounted within the zone; i.e., the "special" argument to mount(1M).
+This path is interpreted in the global zone.
+        Example: "/dev/dsk/somedisk" or "/zones/somedirectory"

-        type: string (path)
+        type: string (path or device)
         vmtype: OS
         listable: no
         create: yes